MarcinKilarski/Website-Audit/seo.md

 The XML sitemap should be updated each time you add a new page or make changes to an old page.
 It should also include a date of when a page was last updated.
 When the crawl bots visit your site, they easily identify new or updated pages that have a higher priority to be crawled.

-You should not include pages with redirects or those that should not be indexed, as this will waste what limited time the search crawlers have to crawl all of your pages, lowering their trust in your website’s sitemap accuracy.
+You should not include pages with redirects or those that should not be indexed, as this will waste what limited time the search crawlers have to crawl all of your pages, lowering their trust in your website's sitemap accuracy.

 ### 3.12.
 Language Markup